flugg/laravel-responder/README.md

 #### Paginators

-Sending a paginator to the `success` method will attach additional pagination meta data to the response.
+Sending a paginator to the `success` method will attach additional pagination metadata to the response.

 ```php
 return responder()->success(User::paginate())->respond();